A Letter to Three Wives: Plot

 Back in real time, the women return from the outing.
 Rita is overjoyed to find George at home - his mysterious disappearance was simply a trip to the school where he taught.
-He tells Rita he had been asked to direct the high school's dramatic society production of Shakespeare's "Twelfth Night", and the first rehearsal was that day.
+He tells Rita he had been asked to direct a play and the first rehearsal was that day.
 He and Rita reconcile, and she vows to not allow herself to be at Mrs. Manleigh's mercy any longer.

 Porter is late coming home, causing Lora Mae to fear he has left with Addie.
-When he appears and hears his wife's suspicions, he accuses her of being happy at the thought of establishing grounds to divorce him and reap a big chunk of his fortune.
+When he appears and hears his wife's suspicions, he accuses her of being happy at the thought of divorcing him and reaping a big chunk of his fortune.
 Nevertheless, he grumpily agrees to accompany her to the country club dance as planned.

-When Deborah returns home, the houseboy hands her a message saying Brad called and will not return that night.
-Deborah is heartbroken at her perceived loss, but greets George and Rita glamorously dressed and coiffed and goes to the dance with them.
+When Deborah returns home, she learns Brad called and will not return that night.
+She is heartbroken at her perceived loss, but greets George and Rita glamorously dressed and goes to the dance with them.
 At the couples' table, Porter complains about Lora Mae dancing with another man.
-Deborah says Porter has no idea how much Lora Mae really loves him.
+Deborah says Porter has no idea how much Lora Mae loves him.
 Porter scoffs, still certain Lora Mae sees him only as a money source.

-Unable to take the strain any longer, Deborah decides to leave, announcing to the group that Brad left with Addie.
-Porter stops her, confessing it was he who planned to flee with Addie, but changed his mind.
-As Deborah happily leaves for home, Porter tells Lora Mae that admitting his intended abandonment in front of witnesses (George and Rita) is enough for her to divorce him and take everything.
-To his shock, Lora Mae says, "If you said something, I just didn't hear it."
-Finally convinced of her love, Porter is overjoyed.
-He asks her to dance and they kiss passionately, smiling at each other on the dance floor.
+Unable to take the strain any longer, Deborah decides to leave, announcing that Brad ran off with Addie.
+Porter stops her, confessing it was he who planned to flee, but changed his mind.
+As Deborah happily leaves for home, Porter tells Lora Mae that admitting his intended abandonment in front of George and Rita is enough for her to divorce him and take everything.
+To his shock, Lora Mae responds, "If you said something, I just didn't hear it."
+Finally convinced of her love, an overjoyed Porter asks her to dance and they kiss passionately, smiling at each other on the dance floor.

-The melancholy voice of the still unseen Addie Ross - left all alone - bids the audience a good night.
+The voice of the still-unseen Addie Ross, who is left alone, bids the audience good night.